How Can Manufacturers Assist with Project Specifications?

 When speaking with design professionals, one common difficulty in their daily workflow is the creation of sheet specifications and finish schedules once material and product selection have been completed.
 One way that manufacturers can help designers gather the information they need is by having websites that accurately and beautifully represent their products, so they are able to snip photos, organize and specify those products for use in projects.
 Making product information, as well as specifications and other supporting documents readily available is critical.

-Example: https://hmiglass.com/tech-info/
+Example: http://hmiglass.com/tech-info/

 Skyline